-John Winston Lennon was born October 9, 1940, into a working class family in Liverpool, England.
+John Winston Lennon was born on October 9th, 1940, into a working-class family in Liverpool, England.
 His early life was difficult.
 His father took off to the seas, leaving his young mother to raise her son alone.
 When he was a teenager, Lennon’s mother was killed in an auto accident.
 Lacking parental guidance, Lennon was a troubled youth, prone to rage and anger.
-Eventually he channeled his passion into art school and then into music.
+Eventually, he channeled his passion for art school and music.

-As did many youths of his generation, Lennon turned to art for an outlet of expression, notably American rock and R&B for its sheer energy and unabashed disregard for authority.
-Lennon took to it like a magnet to steel.
-Forming a friendship with Paul McCartney and then George Harrison, they formed a band that played covers of their favorite American artists: Elvis, Chuck Berry, Buddy Holly, Carl Perkins, et al. While the lives of Lennon and his bandmates were in disarray, the focus of the band and their music became a unifying force giving the band a purpose and raison d’etre.
+As did many youths of his generation, Lennon turned to art for an outlet of expression, notably American rock and R&B pioneers due to the styles’ sheer energy and unabashed disregard for authority.
+Lennon took to music like a magnet to steel.
+Forming a friendship with Paul McCartney and then George Harrison, they formed a band that played covers of their favorite American artists–Elvis, Chuck Berry, Buddy Holly, Carl Perkins to name a few.
+While the lives of Lennon and his bandmates were in disarray, the focus of the band and their music became a unifying force giving the band a purpose and raison d’etre.

 There are places I remember all my life, though some have changed.